 - Corozal house of culture- You can also explore the culture that Belize has to offer in at the Corozal House of Culture, which was originally built to be a market.
 It is a museum, art gallery, and a cultural center.

 - Cerros Archeological Site – Located on the northern coast of Belize, Cerros was an important trade center for imports like obsidian and Jade.
 Still only partially excavated, the site has three large buildings and several plazas surrounded by pyramids.
 The tallest structure stands seventy-two feet high above the plaza.

-- Sarteneja Village – An hour ferry ride East from Corozal, you will encounter the sleepy fishing village of Sarteneja which produces Belize’s traditional wooden sailboats; these curious can peak into the impressive workshops.
+- Sarteneja Village – An hour ferry ride east from Corozal, you will encounter the sleepy fishing village of Sarteneja which produces Belize’s traditional wooden sailboats; if curious, you can peak into the impressive workshops.